New Patient Referral

 Referral Requirements for New Patients

-Referrals MUST be sent via Healthlink (please do not fax them):
+Referrals should be sent via Healthlink (please do not fax them):

 The associated paediatricians are independent sole practitioners.
-Due to this and privacy law requirements, they cannot consider referrals or referrals to another paediatrician without the patient’s specific consent.
+Due to this and privacy law requirements, they cannot consider referrals, including to another paediatrician, without the patient’s specific consent.
 Prosper Paediatrics does not employ or direct them, nor provide health services, nor consider or triage referrals.
-We cannot advise on whether a doctor will accept a particular referral or which paediatrician has the earliest availability, as this may vary depending on the size of their private practice, other professional and personal responsibilities, and practice style.
+We cannot advise whether a doctor whose books are open will accept a particular referral.
+We provide our best estimate of wait times for non-urgent referrals and cannot advise on which paediatrician has the earliest availability, as this may vary depending on the size of their private practice, other professional and personal responsibilities, and practice style.

 The use of Secure Messaging will help the associated providers keep their books open.